 So, you wouldn’t say that as though you’re asking for a favor.
 Obviously, you need a knife.
 Any fool can see that.
 Asking for it is a matter of simple necessity.
 No feelings involved.

-When negotiating your salary in the hiring process, never give a number.
+Some career advisors insist that, when negotiating your salary in the hiring process, you should “never say a number first.”
 If asked, “What’s the minimum salary you will accept?” and you give a number, that number is the most you will receive (sometimes, HR will tack on a 1% increase to make you feel warm and fuzzy while you’re being streamrolled).

 Instead, say “Before I can give you a number, I just need some input from you.”
 Say it with a smile, and as though you are saying something very obvious.
 Then ask a number of questions: What is the company’s budget for the position?
 What are the criteria the company uses to determine whether a candidate would be compensated from the high end or the low end of the budget?
 What did the last person in this position make?
 What is the average salary across the company for people in similar positions?
 How does the company’s compensation compare with national averages for similar positions?
 Feel free to ask the same question five different ways.
 What are the high and low ends of the company’s budget for the position?
 If the company gave a candidate an offer, what’s the highest number you would expect to see on it?
 Etc.

-Never say a number first.
-How do you get the other person to say a number first?
-Well, there are a variety of ways, but the method suggested above is to wear the other person down with your reasonableness.
+If you should “never say a number first,” how do you get the other person to say a number first?
+Well, there are a variety of ways, but the method I’m offering here is to wear the other person down with your reasonableness.
 Who can argue with a person needing more information to make an informed decision?

 Also, people have feelings and are strongly wired to observe the social conventions of their cultures.
 When someone declines to answer your first question, they might feel okay about it, but if they decline to answer your fifth question, they might start feeling as though they are being rude.